joaotavora/beardbolt/README.md

 * `beardbolt-execute`: If non-nil, run the resulting program in the compilation buffer.
 If a string, run with these arguments.
 If t runs without arguments.

+* `beardbolt-ccj-extra-flags`: A string of extra compilation flags to append to the compilation command devined from `compile_commands.json`.

 <a name="benchmarks"></a>
 ### Benchmarks vs RMSbolt